 In addition to attending MAPP classes, completing their home study, and fulfilling all other requirements, they began to do their own research.
 The couple read books, listened to podcasts, and actively worked to bolster their own relationship.
 "We went to therapy for a year [before] to prepare,” said Leonard.
 While this extensive preparation couldn't give them answers to all the unknowns, it did provide them with the tools to be effective parents and advocates.

-In March 2017, the couple attended the Beanstalk Adoption Party at Jordan's Furniture.
-It was here that they first met 6-year-old Jessie.
+In March 2017, the couple attended the Beanstalk Adoption Meet and Greet at Jordan's Furniture.
+It was here that they first met 6-year-old Jesse.
 "We had seen his profile at an adoption night at Park Street," said Angel.
 "I was talking to one of the social workers who had trained us at the MAPP classes and I looked down and there he was!"

-Jessie moved in the Maldonado-Norton home several months later, and they began to navigate life together as a family of three.
-While Jessie adjusted well to life in his new home, there was still a fear that this placement might only be temporary.
+Jesse moved in the Maldonado-Norton home several months later, and they began to navigate life together as a family of three.
+While Jesse adjusted well to life in his new home, there was still a fear that this placement might only be temporary.

-Luckily, Jessie’s placement wasn’t temporary.
-On June 30, 2017, Angel and Leonard adopted Jessie.
-Both fathers note that Jessie immediately felt a deeper sense of comfort knowing that he would be a part of this family forever.
-The stability of one home had immediate effects on Jessie's development.
+Luckily, Jesse’s placement wasn’t temporary.
+On March 28, 2018, Angel and Leonard adopted Jesse.
+Both fathers note that Jesse immediately felt a deeper sense of comfort knowing that he would be a part of this family forever.
+The stability of one home had immediate effects on Jesse's development.

 "He has changed leaps and bounds," stated Leonard, "He came off his IEP and he is adapting well."
 Of course, life as a new family has not had its share of unique challenges.

-Today, Jessie loves being outdoors with his fathers.
+Today, Jesse and Jaycob love being outdoors with their fathers.
 They spend time together swimming, reading, and camping.
-Both fathers agree that one of the greatest parts of bringing a child into their family has been being able to look at the world through Jessie's eyes and have a new found appreciation of life.
+They also regularly travel to see their family in Puerto Rico.
+Both fathers agree that one of the greatest parts of bringing these children into their family has been being able to look at the world through their eyes and have a new found appreciation of life.